Published on January 12th, 2017 | by Chris Dragon0

 Yet OSHA says the risks are small.
 About 95% of people are resistant to LD bacteria and home water systems are less likely to be infected than larger systems.
 Even so, OSHA says if you don’t have young children or elderly in the house who are likely to be scalded, keeping your water heater at 140F is “a good idea.”

 The problem with 140F is it reduces the efficiency of an HPWH by about 0.5 COP vs a 122F setting.
-If you reduce to 105F, you save another 0.5 COP, though your hot water won’t last as long.
+If you reduce to 105F, you save another 0.5 COP, though your hot water may run out during a shower.
 Those COP losses aren’t quite as serious as they look, because you only get the lowered efficiency while heating the last 35 degrees from 105 to 140, but they’re still significant.
-You can save a lot of that power by only turning it up to 140F once a week, but few have the discipline to do that in the long run.
-On the other hand, a tankless heater never leaves warm water in a tank, so LD isn’t something you have to worry about.
+You can save a lot of that power by only turning it up to 140F once a week just to kill potential Legionnaires’ bacteria, but few have the discipline to do that in the long run.
+On the other hand, a tankless heater never leaves warm water in a tank, so Legionnaires’ isn’t something you have to worry about.

 Direct solar water heating